3M Combat Arms Earplugs

 - Served in the military between 2003 and 2015,

-- You used the 3M Combat Arms earplugs during your service, and
+- You were issued double-sided 3M Combat Arms earplugs during your service, and

-- You now have hearing loss or tinnitus.
+- You now have hearing loss or tinnitus and experienced symptoms while serving in the military in 2015 or prior.

 How Can I Prove I Have Tinnitus or Hearing Loss?